 It’s More Than A Book!

-This framing challenges the idea that American History.
-Began with the signing of the Declaration of Independence in 1776.
+This framing challenges the idea of American History.
+It began with the signing of the Declaration of Independence in 1776.
 Or with the arrival of the Pilgrims in 1620.

-The project grew into a larger endeavor.
+The project grew into a more significant endeavor.
 Encompassing many issues of the magazine.

 With related materials in other Times publications.
 As well as a school curriculum.
 Developed in collaboration with the Pulitzer Center.

 The project was envisioned with the condition.
-That almost all the content would be from African American contributors. deeming the perspective of black writers an essential element of the story to be told.
+All the content would be from African American contributors.
+Deeming the perspective of black writers is an essential element of the story to be told.

 One of the claims made by Hannah-Jones.
 Is that the colonists fought the Revolutionary War to preserve slavery.